hackingcrosss/citadel/README.md

 - Zone selector loads all Cloudflare zones; all workflows operate against the selected zone
 - **Setup Email Domain**: Select a zone and optionally enter a subdomain, then:
   1. Auto-checks if the domain already exists in Mailgun (disables "Add" button if so, enables "Push DNS" directly)
+  2. Re-checks automatically when the subdomain or Mailgun region (US/EU) is changed
-  2. Adds domain to Mailgun with DKIM authority and 2048-bit key size
+  3. Adds domain to Mailgun with DKIM authority and 2048-bit key size
-  3. Fetches `sending_dns_records` (SPF, DKIM, CNAME) and `receiving_dns_records` (MX) from Mailgun
+  4. Fetches `sending_dns_records` (SPF, DKIM, CNAME) and `receiving_dns_records` (MX) from Mailgun
-  4. Pushes all DNS records to the selected Cloudflare zone one by one, handling "already exists" gracefully
+  5. Pushes all DNS records to the selected Cloudflare zone one by one, handling "already exists" gracefully
-  5. Verifies domain with Mailgun after DNS propagation
+  6. Verifies domain with Mailgun after DNS propagation
+- **Point Domain**: Unified card with target type selector:
-- **Point Domain to Server**: Create an A record pointing a subdomain to an EC2 instance's public IP, with optional Cloudflare proxy
+  - **EC2 Instance (direct)**: Creates an A record pointing to the instance's public IP, with optional Cloudflare proxy
-- **Create Reverse Proxy**: Create an NPM proxy host for the domain, with forward host/port, scheme, SSL, and WebSocket options
+  - **Service (via NPM reverse proxy)**: Creates an A record pointing to the NPM host's public IP (configured in Settings), then creates an NPM proxy host forwarding to the target.
+Target can be selected from a container dropdown (auto-fills IP and port) or entered manually.
 - Step log in each card shows real-time progress with status icons (success, in-progress, error)
-- All workflows chain existing API endpoints from frontend JavaScript — no additional backend routes required
+- All workflows chain existing API endpoints from frontend JavaScript

 ## Configuration